gaehlerm/SoftwareEngineering/README.md

 # 10. Testing

-// mention double entry book keeping somewhere -> Clean Craftsmanship

-// in a test you use the code under test. you write higher level code. this gives you an understanding how the interface of the actual code should look like

 // if you don't use tdd: insert errors into the production code to test the tests. https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_95

-// source: Software Engineering at Google

 Software Engineering: